lupyuen/stm32bluepill-mynewt-sensor/patch/README.md

 # `patch`

-This folder contains Mynewt files that will be patched by the "Install Apache Mynewt" task.
+This folder contains files that should be manually patched